dmitryyagodin/dev-exercise/README.md

+# Names app project
 This is an exercise project inspired by this [Solita task](https://github.com/solita/dev-academy-2021):

 > Your task is to implement a name application.
 The application should have an user interface.
 The user interface can be either a web application or an api.
 (It can even contain both if you have enough time and enthusiasm.)
 >
-> blockquote The user interface should provide at least the first one of the following requirements, but again, you’re allowed to implement them all.
+> The user interface should provide at least the first one of the following requirements, but again, you’re allowed to implement them all.
 >
 >1.
 List names and amounts, order by amount, most popular first.
 >2.
 List names in alphabetical order.
 >3.
 Return the total amount of all the names.
 >4.
 Return the amount of the name given as a parameter.
 >
 >The data for the application is stored in a json file (names.json).
 The material contains the top-10 of both male and female names in Solita.
-You can use the json file >directly as your data source or you can store the data in a database if you wish.
+You can use the json file directly as your data source or you can store the data in a database if you wish.

->
->Technologies which are used in the projects in Solita are, for example, Java, Kotlin, Clojure, TypeScript, C#, React, Angular, Vue.js, and Node.js.
-You can choose some of >those or use your favorite technologies.
->
->GitHub is a good choice for version control.
-You can attach the repository link to your dev academy application.
->
->Be prepared to present your implementation of the name application in the possible interview.
-We would like to see how the application works and discuss together the technology choices you’ve made.
+## Implementation

+The project uses plain HTML, CSS and vanilla JavaScript without drawing on any frameworks or libraries.
+The data json file is used directly inside JavaScript and fully rendered as a table into the page on the load.
+Sorting by name and by count is possible in both ascending and descending order.
+An input element is programmed to dynamically search and filter the matching strings inside the name column.
+The bottom row of the table represents the total counts of all the names and dynamically recalculates with the names filtering.

 ## Progress log